Housing Selection Information

 to students who provide appropriate medical documentation supporting their need for

 said accommodation.
 Decisions are made through the Office of Residential Life in consultation,

 as necessary, with the Arnold Health Service, Counseling and Consultation Services,

-and the Office of Disability Services.
-The documentation criteria can be found on
+and the Office of Student Accessibility Services.
+The documentation criteria can be

 Before you log-in for the Housing Selection Night... (top)

 - All Housing Selection happens online in MyHousing.

 - Make sure you know the best time of your roommate group and have a computer, tablet,

 - Make sure all roommates have been mutually matched in MyHousing before your time,